nmxmxh/master-ovasabi/docs/generated/internal/repository/README.md

 ##### Create

-Create creates a new master record
+Create creates a new master record.

 ##### Delete

-Delete removes a master record
+Delete removes a master record.

 ##### ExecuteInTx

 ##### Get

-Get retrieves a master record by ID
+Get retrieves a master record by ID.

-##### GetByID

-GetByID retrieves a master record by ID

-##### GetByName

-GetByName retrieves a master record by name

 ##### GetByUUID

-GetByUUID retrieves a master record by UUID
+GetByUUID retrieves a master record by UUID.

 ##### List

-List retrieves a paginated list of master records
+List retrieves a paginated list of master records.

 ##### QuickSearch

-QuickSearch performs a fast search with default parameters
+QuickSearch performs a fast search with default parameters.

 ##### SearchByPattern

-SearchByPattern searches for master records matching a pattern
+SearchByPattern searches for master records matching a pattern.

 ##### SearchByPatternAcrossTypes

-SearchByPatternAcrossTypes searches for master records matching a pattern across all entity types
+SearchByPatternAcrossTypes searches for master records matching a pattern across all entity types.

 ##### Update

-Update updates a master record with optimistic locking
+Update updates a master record with optimistic locking.

 ##### UpdateWithTransaction

-UpdateWithTransaction updates a master record within a transaction
+UpdateWithTransaction updates a master record within a transaction.

 ##### WithLock

-WithLock executes a function while holding a distributed lock
+WithLock executes a function while holding a distributed lock.

 ### EntityType

-EntityType represents the type of entity in the master table
+EntityType represents the type of entity in the master table.

 ### Master

-Master represents the core entity in the master table
+Master represents the core entity in the master table.

 ### MasterRepository

-MasterRepository defines the interface for master record operations
+MasterRepository defines the interface for master record operations.

 ### Provider

-Provider manages repository instances
+Provider manages repository instances.

 #### Methods

 ##### GetMasterRepository

-GetMasterRepository returns the master repository instance
+GetMasterRepository returns the master repository instance.

 ### Repository

-Repository defines the common interface for all repositories
+Repository defines the common interface for all repositories.

-### RepositoryProvider

-RepositoryProvider provides access to all repositories Only keep Master for now; service-specific repositories are provided elsewhere Remove Campaign and I18n methods

 ### SearchResult

-SearchResult represents a master record with similarity score
+SearchResult represents a master record with similarity score.

 ### Statement

-Statement represents a SQL statement with its arguments
+Statement represents a SQL statement with its arguments.

 ### TxFn

-TxFn represents a function that will be executed within a transaction
+TxFn represents a function that will be executed within a transaction.

 ## Functions

 ### WithTransaction

-WithTransaction executes the given function within a transaction
+WithTransaction executes the given function within a transaction.